There is a health concern impacting half of the adult population in America¹. It’s hypertension, also known as high blood pressure.

 Acerra offers some professional tips on “how we can build a solid nutrition plan that can help us maintain healthy blood pressure levels.”

 “Hypertension can easily go unnoticed,” says Acerra.
-“It is sometimes referred to as a ‘silent killer’ because unlike other chronic health conditions, we don’t necessarily ‘feel’ when our blood pressure rises.
-This is why it’s so important to know your numbers and make sure you see your primary health care practitioner for routine medical check ups.”
+“It is sometimes referred to as a silent killer because, unlike other chronic health conditions, we don’t necessarily feel it when our blood pressure rises.
+This is why it’s so important to know your numbers and make sure you see your primary health care practitioner for routine medical checkups.”

-“Eating a processed foods rich diet, high in salt sugar and fat, maintaining a sedentary lifestyle, smoking and alcohol in excess are all associated with an increased risk of high blood pressure,” says Acerra.
+“Eating a processed foods-rich diet that is high in salt, sugar and fat, maintaining a sedentary lifestyle, smoking and consuming alcohol in excess are all associated with an increased risk of high blood pressure,” says Acerra.
 “Alternatively, the inverse is true.
-Maintaining an active lifestyle, a healthy weight, avoiding smoking, limiting alcohol and eating whole, minimally processed foods are also closely linked with healthy blood pressure levels.”
+Maintaining an active lifestyle and a healthy weight, avoiding smoking, limiting alcohol and eating whole, minimally processed foods are also closely linked with healthy blood pressure levels.”

 1. Reduce Sodium Intake

-Acerra says that one of the first focal points of the DASH Diet includes sodium intake.
+Acerra says that one of the first focal points of this diet includes sodium intake.

-“The DASH diet recommends keeping your sodium intakes under 2,300 mg a day, especially if you have high blood pressure,” she says.
-“Eliminating many canned, packaged, and processed foods is your best bet to limit your sodium intakes.”
+“The DASH diet recommends keeping your sodium intake under 2,300 mg a day, especially if you have high blood pressure,” she says.
+“Eliminating many canned, packaged, and processed foods is your best bet to limit your sodium intake.”

 2. Add More Potassium

-While taking sodium levels down, Acerra says that adding in MORE potassium is also key.
+While taking sodium levels down, Acerra says that adding in more potassium in its natural form is also key.

 “Potassium works at a cellular level to counteract the effects of sodium and help your blood vessels relax,” she says.
 “Making sure you’re including potassium-rich foods is a big deal.”